AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 ---
 title: (Alpha) [!DNL LiveRamp SFTP] connection
-description: The LiveRamp connector helps you onboard audiences from Adobe Real-Time Customer Data Platform to LiveRamp Connect.
+description: Learn how to use the LiveRamp connector to onboard audiences from Adobe Real-Time Customer Data Platform to LiveRamp Connect.
 hidefromtoc: yes
 hide: yes
 ---

 # (Alpha) [!DNL LiveRamp - SFTP] connection {#liveramp-destination}

-The LiveRamp connection helps you onboard audiences from Adobe Real-Time Customer Data Platform to [!DNL LiveRamp Connect].
+Use the LiveRamp connection to onboard audiences from Adobe Real-Time Customer Data Platform to [!DNL LiveRamp Connect].

 >[!IMPORTANT]
 >